dzhulianaN/notes/everyday-notes/2021-05-01-causes-of-mediocrity.md

 - Not asking for help - doing everything by myself<br>
 - Neglecting my health and physical form<br>
 - Neglecting manners, speaking, tone of voice<br>
 - Having an undisciplined mind and not dealing with this issue.
-People don’t<br> realise and fully understand the power of our mind.
-They understand the power<br> of the brain - everyone knows that if you are smart, you will earn a lot of money.<br> But is that the end goal?
-There are many rich people that will be forgotten and <br>
+People don’t realise and fully understand the power of our mind.
+They understand the power of the brain - everyone knows that if you are smart, you will earn a lot of money.
-have never helped another human being.
-If you study in a good school or if you <br>
-are talanted and are smarter than other and you think that's enough. <br>
+But is that the end goal?
+There are many rich people that will be forgotten and have never helped another human being.
+If you study in a good school or if you are talanted and are smarter than other and you think that's enough. <br>
 <br>
 The problem is that this story that everyone believes in is just one point of view.<br>